 In the United States, the herbal plant Kanna (its scientific name: Sceletium tortuosum) is an uncontrolled substance.
 So none of the plant’s alkaloids have been placed on the Controlled Substances Act by the Drug Enforcement Agency (DEA).
 That means Kanna is legal to cultivate, possess, buy, and sell on the market.

-Right now, there are no known nations that have outlawed the sale or possession of Kanna, but that could always change should an international government decide to implement a ban or schedule the substance.
+Right now, there are no known nations that have outlawed the sale or possession of Kanna, but that could always change should an international government decide to implement a restriction or schedule the substance.
 So, to be safe, one should check with each country to ascertain the current legal status of Kanna within those borders.

 Is Kanna Safe?